migquiz/icethinker/README.md

+## Icethinker

+The repository's name was derived from the programming language used, C++.
+If you spell the language's name in English, it would be "see plus plus", taking note of this, the author, Miguel, put some humour in it.
+In order to see more , you need eyes and by homonym, the "ice" with the "thinker" denotes "the thinker's C++"

-## What's In The Box ?
+#### In the Box

-Codes as a solution to the problems from the book.
+Source codes written for the problems from the book.
-Some may contain comments or nothing at all.
+It may contain unnecessary comments or nothing at all and other instructions not mainly from the book.
-Author may add other things for learning purposes.
-Feel free to read and modify.